top of page

 Ian Matthew Castro

-Puerto Rican-American tenor, Ian Castro, earned his Master of Music from The Juilliard School in 2021, under the guidance of Edith Wiens.
-During his studies at Juilliard, he appeared as Nermorino in Donizetti’s L’elsiir d’amore and John Adams in Virgil Thomson’s The Mother of Us All in collaboration with the New York Philharmonic and MetLiveArts.
+Puerto Rican-American tenor, Ian Castro, earned his Master of Music from The Juilliard School in 2021.
+During his studies at Juilliard, he appeared as Nemorino in Donizetti’s L’elsiir d’amore and John Adams in Virgil Thomson’s The Mother of Us All in collaboration with the New York Philharmonic and MetLiveArts.

 Currently, Ian is making extraordinary strides in the European music scene.
-He is continuing his training at the Dutch National Opera Studio where is has had the opportunity to appear in many of their productions including Verdi’s La Traviata as Gastone and Donizetti’s Anna Bolena as Signor Hervey.
-Ian has also had many opportunities to build his stage experience with consistent concert work, including DNO’s 2021 Opera Gala.
+With the generosity of the New York Opera Foundation’s 2021 Kinesis Scholarship, Ian has spent the last two seasons in the Dutch National Opera Studio.
+He has had the opportunity to appear in many of their production’s including Verdi’s La Traviata as Gastone, Donizetti’s Anna Bolena as Signor Hervey, and Bizet’s Carmen as Le Remendado.
+Ian has also had many opportunities to build his stage experience with consistent concert work, including DNO’s Opera Gala and multiple appearances at the Concertgebouw recital series.

 He is also building upon his concert repertoire, having the opportunity to perform Mendelssohn’s Elias at Fest Aix-en-Provence’s Vocal Academy and Rossini’s Petite Messe Solennelle with Toonkunstkoor Amsterdam.